I believe you will not damage the engine of a brand new car by pumping dirty oil into it.

 You can continue to mix with your smoking friends if you wish but don’t envy them; pity them – I mean really pity them – because they are slave-driven by the nicotine drug bully.
 There’s really nothing to envy about that.

-If you have learned something from this article, share it with your loved ones.
-This post might just it for them.
+If you have learned something from this article, share it with your loved ones who are still smoking.

 Thanks for reading.